 • Problematic hypoglycaemia

-• Step-down care from hospital (renal/diabetes)
+• Step-down care from hospital following discharge

 The service also accepts self-referrals from patients and their carers for type 2 diabetes group education.
 To make a referral, telephone 0203 758 2036.